Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Experiments

 \paragraph{Qualitative Evaluation.} In Fig.~\ref{fig4}, we provide the qualitative comparison results of the open-ended story visualization.
-Although AR-LDM and StoryGen generate coherent image sequences based on story prompts, the quality of the generated images degrades when story length increases due to the error accumulation issue of the AR paradigm.
-Results of StoryDiffusion~\citep{zhou2024storydiffusion} and Story-Adapter show satisfactory story visualization performance.
+Although AR-LDM~\citep{pan2024synthesizing} and StoryGen~\citep{liu2024intelligent} generate coherent image sequences based on story prompts, the quality of the generated images degrades when story length increases due to the error accumulation issue of the AR paradigm.
+Results of StoryDiffusion~\citep{zhou2024storydiffusion} and Story-Iter show satisfactory story visualization performance.
 However, StoryDiffusion cannot maintain consistency between certain subjects due to lacking global story comprehension (\textit{e.g.}, “\textit{cat}'' in Fig.~\ref{fig4}).
 Additionally, since StoryDiffusion requires the first few generated images as references, the visualization results are affected by the reference image flaws (\textit{e.g.}, “\textit{closed-eye issue}'' in Fig.~\ref{fig4}).
-In comparison, Story-Adapter performs better in regular-length story visualization benefited from the global features engaged in GRCA.
+In comparison, Story-Iter outperforms in regular-length story visualization by generating coherent image sequences.
+These findings highlight the effectiveness of GRCA, as it incorporates all reference images to ensure semantic consistency.